Modern Slavery Statement 2018

-Toyota (GB) PLC ("TGB") and Toyota Financial Services (UK) PLC ("TFS") together ("we"), ("us") have a zero tolerance approach to modern slavery and human trafficking in their respective businesses and supply chains.
-In September 2016, TGB and TFS jointly published its first Modern Slavery Statement under s.54 of the Modern Slavery Act 2015 ("the Act").
-This is our second joint statement and it sets out the actions we have taken to prevent modern slavery and human trafficking in our businesses and supply chain since our first statement was published, for the financial year ended 31 March 2017.
+Toyota (GB) PLC ("TGB") and Toyota Financial Services (UK) PLC ("TFS") ("together", "we", "us") are fully committed to identify and address modern slavery and human trafficking in all forms in their business practices.
+Modern slavery can take various forms, including slavery, servitude and forced labour.
+This is our third joint statement under s.54 of the Modern Slavery Act 2015 ("the Act") and it sets out the actions we have taken to prevent modern slavery and human trafficking in our businesses and supply chain since our last statement was published.
+This statement applies for the financial year ending 31 March 2019.

 Our ongoing commitment

 As part of our modern slavery strategy during the next financial year, we will continue to monitor the progress we have made and to build on our achievements and initiatives.

 In the coming year, TGB are committed to conducting further modern slavery audits on key suppliers.
 Our procurement and compliance teams will focus on quickly identifying any deviations from legal requirements and our expectations as a customer.
 The audit teams will undertake detailed inspections to ensure that applicable suppliers' business practices meet all moral, ethical and legal standards.

 TGB plan to expand on the e-learning and business policies, refreshing and expanding the information and training given to staff.
 TFS will continue to provide awareness communications to its employees and make available e-learning training.
 The elearning training will be included as part of its introduction programme for new employees.

 We are fully committed to consolidate this work in all that we do.
 We shall continue our efforts in identifying and addressing any form of slavery that could exist within our businesses at TGB and TFS and within our supply chain.